gbogard/redux-adjunct/README.md

 Redux is a great tool, too often underestimated.
 Recently, we've seen many people move away from Redux, as it has a reputation for being cumberstone and hard to get into.
 The boilerplate required to create action types, actions and reducers can be frustrating.
-This is attempt at reducing this boilerplate by providing a set of simple tools that make writing Redux apps faster.
+This is an attempt at reducing this boilerplate by providing a set of simple tools that make writing Redux apps faster.

 Concision is its own reward.